[Toy Review] Hot Octopuss Pulse Duo

 Hot Octopuss Atom cock ring

-The Atom is a stretchy black silicone ring, with a large contact area with a raised nub to sit against the clitoris.
-It is adorned with a simple metallic-coloured ABS band with the company’s crown logo, on which the up/down speed buttons sit.
+The Hot Octopuss Atom is a stretchy black silicone ring.
+There’s a large contact area with a raised nub at one end, designed to sit against the clitoris of the wearer’s partner during penetrative sex.
+The Atom is adorned with a simple silver-coloured plastic band featuring the speed buttons and the company’s crown logo.
 The company name is also stamped into the silicone.
-The aesthetic is minimalist, masculine, and sexy as hell.
-Also provided is a useful little drawstring storage pouch.
+A drawstring storage bag is provided.

-It was also tight enough to actually have the desired effect of giving my partner a stronger, harder and longer-lasting erection.
+It was also tight enough to actually have the desired effect of allowing my partner to maintain a stronger, harder and longer-lasting erection.

 What We Didn’t Love

-The biggest problem with this toy from my perspective is in the placement of the buttons.
-They are, as I mentioned, situated on either end of the ABS band across the top of the toy.
-(The on/off/change pattern button is separate, and is embedded into the silicone just below the “down” control).
-This button placement means that changing the settings during sex is difficult and will almost certainly interrupt your flow.
-We had to pause to look more closely at which button was which, and then to change between the settings.
-The single biggest improvement Hot Octopuss could make to this toy, should they bring out a second edition, would be to include a remote control.
+The biggest problem with this toy, from my perspective, is in the placement of the buttons.
+The two speed buttons are situated on either end of the plastic band across the top of the toy.
+This means that changing the settings during penetrative sex is difficult and will almost certainly interrupt your flow.
+We had to pause to look more closely at which button was which, and then to switch settings.
+This could be easily remedied with a remote control.

 Atom or Atom Plus?

 Hot Octopuss actually released two cock-rings last year, the Atom and the Atom Plus.
-I have not tried the Plus personally; however, I will tell you what I know about it so that you can make an informed choice about which to get.
+Though I have not reviewed the Plus, I will tell you what I know about it to help you make an informed decision.
+The main differences between the Atom and Atom Plus are:

-In Mr CK’s words: “hands down the best cock-ring I have ever used!”
+Mr C&K concluded that the Hot Octopuss Atom is “hands down the best cock-ring I have ever used!”

 A banner ad for sex toy company Hot Octopuss, who sponsored a post on sex and mental health